Quantum-Classical Dynamical Brackets

 \subsection{Minimal subalgebra}

-One simplifying direction is to consider a class of functions that reduce the semiclassical $\circledast$-product (Eq.~\eqref{eq:ast-pc}) to ordinary multiplication:
+One simplifying direction is to consider a class of functions that reduce the semiclassical $\circledast$-product [Eq.~\eqref{eq:ast-pc}] to ordinary multiplication:

-Ordinary multiplication is, of course, associative.
+Ordinary multiplication is of course associative.

-The hybrid composition product $\circledast$ is necessary for consistent hybrid dynamics, as shown in the previous section.
-But the interpretation of composing classical variables using that product is unclear.
-Condition~\eqref{eq:minimal} aims to further narrow down the allowed hybrid variables to those for which the composition product has the familiar meaning of ordinary multiplication.
+The hybrid composition product $\circledast$ is necessary for consistent hybrid dynamics, as shown in the preceeding section; however, the interpretation of composing classical variables using that product is unclear.
+The condition~\eqref{eq:minimal} aims to further narrow down the allowed hybrid variables to those for which the composition product has the familiar meaning of ordinary multiplication.
 In a sense, the resulting subalgebra is \textit{minimal}.

 Let $\kappa(q_C,p_C)$ be a classical variable belonging to the minimal subalgebra.
-Then from~\eqref{eq:minimal} and the definition of $\circledast$ (Eq.~\eqref{eq:ast-pc}) we have
+Then from~\eqref{eq:minimal} and the definition of $\circledast$ [Eq.~\eqref{eq:ast-pc}] we have